Lars Stenberg: landscape paintings and other art

 In February I’m starting a painting project that I hope will help me unpack my sense of identity as a migrant to Australia from Scotland.

-I’ll be shutting down my social media until March.
+I’ll be easing off on the social media.
 The schedule of posting and responding, and the high frequency dopamine hits don’t fit well with the slow, focused, “Nan-style” experience of place.
-So this is the place to see what’s going on.
+So here and my Substack are the places to see what’s going on.

 My work has always been about the memory of landscape.
-Central to this project is the Gaelic concept of cianalas – a form of nostalgia or homesickness that is about place, time, memory, and a sense of irretrievable loss.
+Central to this project is the Gaelic concept of cianalas – a Gaelic word meaning a deep-seated longing for your homeland.
+Importantly, although cianalas is often translated into English as ‘homesickness’, it is more nuanced than simple nostalgia.
+Cianalas is the recognition, without sadness or sentimentality, of belonging to a place that you no longer inhabit.
 As a migrant living in Australia, I experience cianalas as a more or less constant undercurrent: a longing for the Scottish Highlands that I know is shaped as much by imagination and memory as by physical geography.
 This project will explore how that longing shifts when I return to the Highlands, and how it reconfigures itself when experienced from within the radically different environment of the Australian outback.
 Read more…

 Acknowledgment of Traditional Owners